 The motor, belt, and idler would be positioned slightly higher than the x belt so that they do not touch.
 If this is difficult to understand, below is an illustration of what I have described so far:

 The next part is the addition of the x carriage, and how this new extruder belt will be used to drive the extruder.
 The x carriage movement system will remain the same, but three pulleys will be added onto the x carriage.
 As the extruder belt moves, this will turn the pulley which will turn the drive gear.
 The other two pulleys are there to ensure that the belt is fed directly over the driving pulley, as shown below:

 The belt will need to be a closed loop belt in order for this system to work, so that it can continue through an infinite number of revolutions.
 For this reason, a belt tensioning system will need to be implemented.
 The drive shaft will most likely be 3D printed, as flat edged metal shafts are surprisingly difficult to come across.
 I will need to do some experimenting to find how the 3D printed shaft works out.

-So why is this system any better than the others?
-I believe there are three main reasons:
+So what does this design bring to the table?
+I believe there are three main benefits:

 - It takes the weight of the extruder motor away from the moving mass

 - It allows the drive gear to be directly above the hot end.

 - It only uses common 3D printer components